How to Maximise the Benefits of a Decision Engine for Marketing Activities

 In an ever-changing environment it is advisable that marketing managers consider making use of decision engines, weighing up the cost of such a decision engine versus the benefits.
 The main benefits of a decision engine are the ease of making changes or assigning A/B testing strategies.

 As mentioned previously, marketing activities can be a very complex process and the ability to perform A/B testing in an easy and structured manner is of significant value.
-Some initial test strategies could include the following:

 • Testing a new demographic of customer with a different offering